History of the Library

 "The library shelves, after allowance has been made for a newly constructed balcony, are crowded.
 All available space has been used on the shelves in the Reference Room and the library is making use of a room for storage purposes not conveniently near the main collection."

 Carnegie agreed to donate $75,000 to build a new library, then increased the donation to $110,000 after the city conducted a study of library needs and found that the original amount would be insufficient.
 In return, the city agreed to appropriate at least $11,000 annually for the operation of the library.

 The dedication of the new library took place on June 10, 1913.
 Designed by Nathaniel C. Smith of New Bedford, the exterior of the building was constructed with brick and limestone, and the interior finish was of white marble and quartered oak.
 Skylights were built into the roof to provide natural lighting for the facility.
 The skylights have since been blocked, and much of the marble in the building has been covered with carpeting.
-These elements of the building will be restored during the renovation project.

 Another major feature was added to the library in 1941 when Fritz Fuglister completed the murals in the rotunda.
 Covering four walls, the murals depict the history of books and printing, starting with the manuscripts of the ancient and medieval world, progressing to Gutenberg's invention of the printing press, and ending with 20th century printing methods.
 The work was done under the auspices of the Works Progress Administration.